etingof/snmpfwd/docs/source/configuration/server-configuration.rst

 *plugin-modules-path-list*
 ++++++++++++++++++++++++++

 Directory search path for plugin modules.
+Default is to search in system :ref:`plugin directory <plugin-dir-macro>`.

-This option can reference :ref:`config-dir <config-dir-macro>` macro.
+This option can reference :ref:`plugin-dir <plugin-dir-macro>` and :ref:`config-dir <config-dir-macro>` macro.

 *plugin-module*
 +++++++++++++++